m1293b/no39/README.md

     3. ## Code

      - I've got the idea of margin: 0 auto; from the "I love running" project.
 It is an easy way to devide the width of the screen by 3 equaly sized sections.
+     - I've used form-group from Bootstrap's website as a template for my booking forms.